October – December 2014

 Who is the course for?

-Designed for education practitioners who want an introduction to digital video production, this module mixes theory with practical activities.
+Designed for education practitioners who want an introduction to moving image production, including film and animation techniques, this module mixes theory with practical activities.

 It uses key theoretical material from film study and offers ways of making it accessible in the Film, Media Studies and English classroom in secondary schools.